hyperwatch/hyperwatch/docs/tutorials/express_input.md

 In this example, there are 3 important things:

-1. If Hyper Watch is running on the same server, we can use `localhost` as IP address.
+1. If Hyperwatch is running on the same server, we can use `localhost` as IP address.
    If it's on a different server, replace `localhost` by the proper private or public IP address.
-2. Replace the port (here `3000`) by the relevant one, it should be the main port where Hyper Watch is running.
+2. Replace the port (here `3000`) by the relevant one, it should be the main port where Hyperwatch is running.
-3. Finally, the path `/input/log` should match the one configured on Hyper Watch side, If you're following this tutorial from start to begin, nothing to change!
+3. Finally, the path `/input/log` should match the one configured on Hyperwatch side, If you're following this tutorial from start to begin, nothing to change!

-Now, that you added and configured the Hyper Watch middleware, you can deploy and restart your application.
+Now, that you added and configured the Hyperwatch middleware, you can deploy and restart your application.

-Note: The Hyper Watch middleware is also capable of logging using the HTTP(s) or the Syslog protocol.
+Note: The Hyperwatch middleware is also capable of logging using the HTTP(s) or the Syslog protocol.
 If you have any trouble with Websocket, you might want to try these one.

-### Start Hyper Watch
+### Start Hyperwatch

-Ok, now go back to where Hyper Watch is installed and start it.
+Ok, now go back to where Hyperwatch is installed and start it.

 ```bash
 npm start config/config.js